Chocolate Sourdough Focaccia Recipe with Peanut Butter

 - Flip to completely cover the surface of the dough with the melted butter.

-- Cover again to rest for an hour or until it has doubled from its original size and is very puffy.
-Depending on the temperature of your kitchen, the butter may solidify - totally fine.
+- Cover again and leave to rest until it has doubled from its original size and is very puffy.
+This took about 1-2 hours in my 70 degree F kitchen.
+Depending on the temperature of your kitchen, the butter may solidify – totally fine.

 Shape the Focaccia: